London Borough of Richmond upon Thames

 How many properties has the Council licensed?

 Every council must have a public register of licensed HMOs.
 Richmond Council have published a summary of the public register that can be viewed on the council’s website.
-When you link on the link, you will need to scroll down to the section called ‘HMO Register’.

 Are there lots of unlicensed properties still out there?